Sutured manifold hierarchies and the Thurston norm: An approach for computing the Thurston norm

 Thurston's Inequality makes Corollary \ref{cor: maw dual graph} relevant for getting information on the Thurston unit ball of a manifold.
 In what follows, consider the case of a compact oriented irreducible $3$-manifold $M$ with incompressible toroidal boundary (e.g. the exterior of a nonsplit link in the $3$-sphere).

 Here is an approach for computing the Thurston norm of $H_2(M,\partial M;\R)$ by means of sutured manifold hierarchies:

-\begin{enumerate} \item Start by a surface $S$ that we believe should be taut. \item If $S$ is indeed taut, we can find a complete groomed sutured manifold hierarchy $\mc H$ for $(M,\partial M)$ starting with a decomposition along $S$, thanks to Theorem \ref{thm: hierarchy}. \item Reorganise the data of $\mc H$ into a branched surface $\mc B$ and compute the homology class of the maw dual graph $[\Gamma_m(\mc B)]\in H_1(M)$.
+\begin{enumerate} \item Start by a surface $S$ that we believe should be taut. \item If $S$ is indeed taut, we can find a groomed sutured manifold hierarchy $\mc H$ for $(M,\partial M)$ starting with a decomposition along $S$, thanks to Theorem \ref{thm: hierarchy}. \item Reorganise the data of $\mc H$ into a branched surface $\mc B$ and compute the homology class of the maw dual graph $[\Gamma_m(\mc B)]\in H_1(M)$.
 The Thurston unit ball of $H_2(M,\partial M;\R)$ is contained in the strip $\{\alpha\in H_2(M,\partial M;\R)\,|\; |\langle \alpha,[\Gamma_m(\mc B)]\rangle|\le 1\}$.
 This is because of Thurston's Inequality (Theorem \ref{thm: thurston's inequality}) and Corollary \ref{cor: maw dual graph}. \item Focus on other classes $\alpha_1,...,\alpha_k\in H_2(M,\partial M)$ for which we know surface representatives.
 Thurston's Inequality gives a lower bound $x(\alpha_i)\ge |\langle \alpha_i,[\Gamma_m(\mc B)]\rangle|$ for each $i=1,..,k$.
 If we manage to find surfaces $S_1,...,S_k$ representing $\alpha_1,...,\alpha_k$ respectively and each satisfying $\chi([S_i])= \langle S_i,\Gamma_m(\mc B)\rangle$, then they are norm-minimising.
-Moreover, the positive cone spanned by the classes $[S],\alpha_1,...,\alpha_k$ in $H_2(M,\partial M;\R)$ is contained in a closed cone of the Thurston norm by Corollaries \ref{cor: norm detection criterion}, and \ref{cor: maw dual graph}. \item Iterate the process above by constructing new hierarchies starting with a decomposition along $S$ or $S_i$, for some $i$.
+Moreover, the positive cone spanned by the classes $[S],\alpha_1,...,\alpha_k$ in $H_2(M,\partial M;\R)$ is contained in a closed cone of the Thurston norm by Corollaries \ref{cor: norm detection criterion} and \ref{cor: maw dual graph}. \item Iterate the process above by constructing new hierarchies starting with a decomposition along $S$ or $S_i$, for some $i$.
 For instance, a new sutured manifold hierarchy can be constructed by reversing the orientation of a decomposing disk in the last decomposition of $\mc H$.
 The Euler class of this modified hierarchy can then be easily computed by means of Lemma \ref{lemma: swapping orientation}. \end{enumerate}

-\emph{Provided we know ``enough surfaces" in $M$}, the above strategy can be repeated until one finds enough cones to cover all $H_2(M,\partial M;\R)$, hence fully recovering the Thurston norm.
+\emph{Provided we know ``enough surfaces" in $M$}, thanks to Theorem \ref{thm: gabai vertex} and Remark \ref{rem: vertex}, the above strategy can be repeated until one finds enough cones to cover all $H_2(M,\partial M;\R)$, hence fully recovering the Thurston norm.
 In the case of link exteriors in $S^3$, we can often find many surfaces and try to run the method above.
 In the case of pretzel links with three components, we obtain: